Showrunner: United Kingdom

 In the first decade of the 21st century, the concept of a showrunner, specifically interpreted as a writer or presenter with overall responsibility for a television production, began to spread to the British television industry.
-"Nonetheless, the show runner production model is still less common in drama production in the UK" than it is in the U.S., scholars Ruth McElroy and Caitriona Noonan wrote in 2019.
+"Nonetheless, the showrunner production model is still less common in drama production in the UK" than it is in the U.S., scholars Ruth McElroy and Caitriona Noonan wrote in 2019.

 The first British comedy series to use the term was My Family (2000–11), which had several showrunners in succession.
 Initially, the show was overseen by creator Fred Barron from series 1–4.
 Ian Brown and James Hendrie took over for series 5, followed by American writer Tom Leopold for series 6.
 Former Cheers showrunner Tom Anderson was in charge from series 7 to the final series, series 11.

 The first writer appointed the role of showrunner on a British primetime drama was Tony McHale, writer and creator of Holby City, in 2005.
 Jed Mercurio had carried out a similar role on the less conspicuous medical drama Bodies (2004–2006).
 But Russell T Davies' work on the 2005 revival of Doctor Who brought the term to prominence in British television (to the extent that in 2009 a writer for The Guardian wrote that "Over here, the concept of 'showrunner' has only made it as far as Doctor Who").

 In an interview, Davies said that he felt the role of the showrunner was to establish and maintain a consistent tone in a drama.
 Doctor Who remains the most prominent example of a British television programme with a showrunner, with Steven Moffat having taken over the post from Davies from 2010 until 2017.
 Chris Chibnall later took over from Moffat.
 Davies returned, following Chibnall's departure.
 The term has also been used to refer to other writer-producers, such as Cash Carraway on Rain Dogs, Tony Jordan on Moving Wallpaper and Echo Beach, Ann McManus on Waterloo Road, Adrian Hodges on Primeval and Jed Mercurio on Bodies, Line of Duty, and Critical.